-The aim of the studies leading to the award of an MSc in Physics is to deepen knowledge and perfect competence in the chosen field and at the same time develop skills in scientific English.
-Thus, at the end of the study programme, a student will have shown that he/she can apply their knowledge to accomplish a research project and will have learned how to work independently or how to integrate into an interdisciplinary research team.
-The award of the degree requires creative and self-critical talents as well as the ability to communicate ideas and work both in English and their native language.
+Thus, at the end of the study programme, students will have shown that they can apply their knowledge to accomplish a research project and will have learned how to work independently or how to integrate into an interdisciplinary research team.
+The award of the degree requires creative and self-critical talents as well as the ability to communicate ideas and work in both English and their native language.